SJabin/NNIF/README.md

 ## Citation
-Please follow the below citation to use the work:
+Please use the below citation to cite our work:
 ```
+TODO
 ```